 I had to chuckle at that.

-“Dad, I’ve never milked a cow before.”
-I spoke as I glanced up to him.
+“Dad, I’ve never milked a cow before,” I spoke as I glanced up at him.
 He furrowed a brow and adjusted the baseball cap on his head.

 “Well, that’s how my dad described it to me.
 You know what I mean.”